Ameya79/Python-Projects/README.md

 More beginner to intermediate projects like:

 * 🐍 Snake Game
-* 🧠 Black Jack Game
+* 🧠 Number Guessing Game